Tuvalu: Economy

 The government is the primary provider of medical services through Princess Margaret Hospital on Funafuti, which operates health clinics on the other islands.
 Banking services are provided by the National Bank of Tuvalu.
 Public sector workers make up about 65% of those formally employed.
 Remittances from Tuvaluans living in Australia and New Zealand, and remittances from Tuvaluan sailors employed on overseas ships are important sources of income for Tuvaluans.
 Approximately 15% of adult males work as seamen on foreign-flagged merchant ships.
 Agriculture in Tuvalu is focused on coconut trees and growing pulaka in large pits of composted soil below the water table.
 Tuvaluans are otherwise involved in traditional subsistence agriculture and fishing.

 Tuvaluans are well known for their seafaring skills, with the Tuvalu Maritime Training Institute on Amatuku motu (island), Funafuti, providing training to approximately 120 marine cadets each year so that they have the skills necessary for employment as seafarers on merchant shipping.
 The Tuvalu Overseas Seamen's Union (TOSU) is the only registered trade union in Tuvalu.
 It represents workers on foreign ships.
 The Asian Development Bank (ADB) estimates that 800 Tuvaluan men are trained, certified and active as seafarers.
 The ADB estimates that, at any one time, about 15% of the adult male population works abroad as seafarers.
 Job opportunities also exist as observers on tuna boats where the role is to monitor compliance with the boat's tuna fishing licence.

-Government revenues largely come from sales of fishing licences, income from the Tuvalu Trust Fund, and from the lease of its ".tv" Internet Top Level Domain (TLD).
-Tuvalu began deriving revenue from the commercialisation of its ".tv" Internet domain name, which was managed by Verisign until 2021.
+Government revenues largely come from sales of fishing licences, income from the Tuvalu Trust Fund, and from the lease of its ".tv" internet Top Level Domain (TLD).
+Tuvalu began deriving revenue from the commercialisation of its ".tv" internet domain name, which was managed by Verisign until 2021.
+In 2023, an agreement between the government of Tuvalu and the GoDaddy company, outsourced the marketing, sales, promotion and branding of the .tv domain to the Tuvalu Telecommunications Corporation, which established a .tv unit.
 Tuvalu also generates income from postage stamps by the Tuvalu Philatelic Bureau, and from the Tuvalu Ship Registry.